Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

 - **`REFERENCES users(id)`**: Creates a foreign key relationship
 - **`DEFAULT CURRENT_TIMESTAMP`**: Automatically sets the current time

+**Important:** After creating your schema, make sure to run `psql -f schema.sql` to create the tables in your database before testing your application.

 ---

 ## 6. Node.js Database Integration